SugamDewan/Microsoft-Fabric-Sales-Analytics-Project/README.md

 * This project provided hands-on experience with the full Microsoft Fabric suite, from ingestion to modeling.
 * A key insight was understanding the practical differences between using the PySpark DataFrame API and Spark SQL for transformations.
 I found SQL to be more readable for complex joins, while PySpark offered more flexibility.
 * I learned the importance of proper data modeling (creating a star schema) to enable powerful and accurate BI reporting.
-* I also gained experience in programmatic data preparation, such as writing a script to unzip files directly within the cloud environment.
+* I also gained experience in programmatic data preparation, such as writing a script to unzip files directly within the cloud environment, which was a necessary step not covered in the original tutorial.

 ## Acknowledgements